Environmental Protection Agency (EPA).

 II.
 Summary of Petitioned-For Tolerance

-Consistent with the authority in FFDCA 408(d)(4)(A)(i), EPA is issuing tolerances that vary from what the Start Printed Page 51864petitioner sought.
+Based upon review of the data supporting the petition, EPA is establishing tolerances that vary from what the petitioner requested, in accordance with section 408(d)(4)(A)(i).
 The reasons for these changes are explained in Unit IV.C.

 III.
 Aggregate Risk Assessment and Determination of Safety